How to Make Mint Tea from Fresh Mint Leaves

 Step 5: Combine and Sweeten

-After the water in the bowl has cooled a little bit (but still hot), pour through the fine mesh strainer into the gallon jar.
+After the water in the bowl has cooled a little bit (but is still hot), pour through the fine mesh strainer into the gallon jar.

 Combine with the rest of the mint tea and stir.
+Add the sweetener of your choice and stir again.

-Serve Your Tea Over Ice
+Serve Your Fresh Mint Tea Over Ice

 How to Make Mint Tea with Fresh Mint